 - Business lines of credit: for business working capital

 - Investment property loans: at competitive rates, up to 80% loan to value

 - Equipment loans to help small businesses purchase vehicles and other equipment

 Utah First Credit Unions offers flexible options on Small Business Administration loans to fit the needs of local small businesses.
 As such, you can choose among:

 - SBA Express Loans and Lines of Credit.
 These loans can range up to $350,000, with loan terms of up to 7 years.

 - SBA 7(a) Loans.
 SBA 7(a) loans are intended to help entrepreneurs build or expand their small businesses.
 They come with terms of up to 25 years for real estate, up to 10 years for equipment, and up to 7 years for working capital.

 - SBA 504 Loans.
 SBA 504 loans come with borrowing limits of up to $5,000,000 and terms of up to 25 years.
 This type of financing can be used to purchase large fixed assets, such as equipment or real estate.

 AdvancePoint Capital provides services to the small business community across the State of Utah.
 It offers various loan options for small businesses, including:

-This company provides a wide range of loans, including bank loans, SBA loans, asset-based loans, and private loans.
+Through GUD Capital, you can access a wide range of loans, including bank loans, SBA loans, asset-based loans, and private loans.
 A small business owner may find any of these helpful.
 GUD also lists alternative Utah loans from non-bank lenders.